taunoha/cmb2-theme-options-with-tabs/README.md

 ```

 If you prefer to define your own tabs just use `cmb2_theme_options_tab_tabs` filter to do this.
-But keep in mind that in this situation you have to add additional parameter to `ld_get_theme_option()` function to get your theme option.
+But keep in mind that in this case you have to add additional parameter to `ld_get_theme_option()` function to get your theme option.

 ```php
 function cmb2_theme_options_tab_tabs_callback($tabs)